sudo-suhas/go-beanstalk-gin/docs/create-gin-webapp.md

 This ensures that all your files in the repo use `LF` and not `CRLF`.
 You can read more about this here - https://help.github.com/articles/dealing-with-line-endings/.
-Unfortunately, when the command line took for Elastic Beanstalk packages and deploys your application, it does not handle the line endings and this can cause issues on linux.
+Unfortunately, when the command line tool for Elastic Beanstalk packages and deploys your application, it does not handle the line endings and this can cause issues on linux.